 Zoo-reared western pond turtles are released in the Columbia River Gorge

-Since last May, the turtles basked in the warmth and light of a simulated summer at the zoo's conservation lab, growing large enough to have a fighting chance in the wild.
+Since last spring, the turtles basked in the warmth and light of a simulated summer at the zoo's conservation lab, growing large enough to have a fighting chance in the wild.
 Now they're ready for the real thing.

 "Here at the zoo, the turtles don't go into hibernation," said senior keeper Shelly Pettit.
 "They experience summer year-round, and in less than a year grow to about the size of a 2- to 3-year-old wild turtle.
 This gives them a much greater chance of surviving to adulthood."

 Keepers prepare the turtles for life outdoors by helping them learn to hunt for food and giving them plenty of time outside to acclimate to changing temperatures.
 Once the turtles reach about 50 grams (a little less than 2 ounces), they're taken to the Columbia River Gorge where a team of volunteers and conservationists return them to their natural habitat and monitor them for safety.

 "When the young turtles are this big, they're able to avoid predators that threaten them, like non-native bullfrogs," Pettit said.